mgechev/blog.mgechev.com/content/post/2012-08-29-self-invoking-functions-in-javascript-or-immediately-invoked-function-expression.md

 }());
 {{< / highlight >}}

-The main idea is that the anonymous function above is being invoked right after it has been defined.
-The benefit of self-invoking functions is that it enables you to execute code once without cluttering the global namespace (without declaring any globals).
+The anonymous function above will be invoked right after it has been defined.
+The benefit of self-invoking functions is that they enable us to execute code once without cluttering the global namespace (without declaring any globals).
-For example, if you had a web page that you needed to attach event listeners to and do some layout work in, self-invoking functions would work great for that job.
+For example, if we have a web page in which we want to attach event listeners to DOM elements and other initialization work, self-invoking functions would be the best tool for the job!

-What actually happens?
+How they actually work?

-Since the function is defined anonymously, there are no global or even loval variables declared here (except for the variables declared inside the function body).
-We do not keep reference to the function, not even to it's return value.
-After the function has been initialized, it is immediately invoked.
+Since the function is defined anonymously, there are leaked global nor even local variables except, of course, the variables declared inside the function's body.
+We do not keep reference to the function, not even to its return value.
+After the function has been initialized, it is being immediately invoked.

-As you see it’s very useful for the initialization mentioned above.
-If we attach events at initialization we can do it only once because we loose the reference to the function.
+As we already mentioned, this is very convenient for executing initialization logic.
+Using self-invoking functions we will perform the initialization work only once because after the execution we'll loose the reference to the function.

 There few small (but important) syntax variations.
 Douglas Crockford’s JSLint offers the correct declaration for self-invoking functions as: